danidiaz/vim-haskell-pica-filetypes/README.md

 # vim-haskell-pica-filetypes

-Vim filetype detection and syntax highlighting for Haskell-related file types that do not have them configured out-of-the-box.
+Vim filetype detection and syntax highlighting for Haskell-related filetypes that do not have them configured out-of-the-box.

 ## filetype detection